Revilo1409/HowIsItToBeHuman-Interaction/src/ReadME.md

 - **[sarai_chatgpt](https://github.com/Revilo1409/HowIsItToBeHuman-Interaction/tree/main/src/sarai_chatgpt)**: Allows to communicate with OpenAI's GPT-3.5.
 - **[sarai_msgs](https://github.com/Revilo1409/HowIsItToBeHuman-Interaction/tree/main/src/sarai_msgs)**: Custom message and service headers used by the packages of SARAI.

+Below is a diagram of how all the nodes of the packages interact with each other:
 <img src="/imgs/Nodes.png">

 ## Build